dataloop-ai/dtlpy-documentation/docs_build/glossary/glossary.md

 ## E
 ### <a name="entity"></a>Entity
-A Dataloop data model object.
-Represented by a json.
+A Dataloop data model object which is represented by a JSON.
 It contains information about the various Dataloop entities and their related functions/operations and data.
-For example for “Item” entities - Download, Update (e.g. update its metadata), or update its status in task.
+For example for “Item” entities - Download, Update (e.g. update its Metadata), or update its status in Task.

 ### <a name="execution"></a>Execution ([Entity](#entity))
 Execution refers to the process of executing a function within the FaaS Service.
 When a user submits a function for Execution, the FaaS Service creates a container to run the function and provides any necessary inputs.
 The function is executed within the container, and the results are returned to the user.